jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 and perfect fifth intervals compose a major chord.
 Lowering the major third by one fret turns it into a minor chord.

-For more information about playing in a single position, see {% include chapter-link.html slug="major-harmony" %}.
+For more information about intervals between chords and playing in position, see {% include chapter-link.html slug="major-harmony" %}.